 - Primary care provider coordinates your care

-- May require you to get a referral to see specialists or other providers
+- May require you to get a referral to see specialists or other providers, depending on the plan

 - You may have to pay for the entire cost of care received from out-of-network providers.

 Point of Service (POS) is a type of HMO Plan that also allows you to see providers outside the network.

 - May allow you to see a specialist without a referral, depending on the plan

 - You may pay more for care received from out-of-network providers

 - Out-of-network coverage may be limited to specific services or to a dollar amount.